Physics (PHYS)

 PHYS 1400.
 Elementary Physics I. 0 or 4 Credits.

 Algebra-based survey of mechanics, oscillations, waves and thermal physics.
 Appropriate for students in health and life sciences.
-Accompanying lab: PHYS 1410.
+Counts as lecture and lab.
+Optional accompanying problem solving recitation section: PHYS 1410.
 Prerequisites: High school algebra and trigonometry.
 Catamount Core: N2, QD.

 PHYS 1410.
 Elem Physics Problem Solving I. 1 Credit.